David-Worboys/QTPYGUI/README.md

 #### Col_Def

-Col_Def is a class used to set the column attributes of grid controls.
+Col_Def is a helper class used to set the column attributes of grid controls.
 All attributes are mandatory.

 | Property  | Description                                                                                   | Type    |
 |-----------|-----------------------------------------------------------------------------------------------|---------|